top of page

 Two Toms- and a Great Schism

-An essay on a cultural divide expressed in the portraits of two 16th century Englishmen- Brian Keeler Two portraits in the Frick Museum in New York City are perpetually presented to us to enjoy for their remarkable virtuous painterly performance.
-Underneath and between lie a great cultural, religious and ethical divide.
-This schism is nothing short of the Protestant reformaing and all that implies and included on world events.
-I am speaking of the two pendant pieces, oil po
+An essay on a cultural divide expressed in the portraits of two 16th century Englishmen- Brian Keeler Two portraits in the Frick Museum in New York City are perpetually presented to us to enjoy for their remarkablly virtuous and painterly performances.
+Underneath and between the portraits lie a great cultural, religious and ethical divide.
+This schism is nothing short of the Protestant Reformation and all that implies and included on world events.
+I am speaking of the two p

 bkeeler